-5. - dural requirements instituted by the State to address munity when conducting inspections? a.
-Legal ☐ Yes No (If Yes, please describe.) b.
-Procedural ∑ Yes No (If Yes, please describe.)
-Student Intern s are instru cted to cooperate when challenged by Retail Store restigator is in close proximity to supervise the buy attempt and to account for the tor bacco products 5. e of the safety - dural requirements instituted by the State to address spectors during all aspects of the Synar inspection a.
-Legal ☐ Yes No (If Yes, please describe.) b.
-Procedural ∑ Yes No (If Yes, please describe.) at risk or in a s situation wl hed to interrupt an operation rather than put student intern hen he/she in inadequately monitored.
-Student Interns are leave a business or refuse to enter if they feel unsafe or uncomfortable.
-Investigation activity is coordinated with local law enforcement to increase awareness of potential problems.
+6. re specific legal or procedural requirements instituted by the state to address e of youth inspectors' immunity when conducting inspections?

+a.
+Legal

+☐ Yes ⊠ No

+(If Yes , please describe.)

+b.
+Procedural

+∑ Yes

+(If Yes , please describe.)

+Student Interns are instructed to cooperate when challenged by Retail Store Employees.
+An adult investigator is in close proximity to supervise the buy attempt and to account for the tobacco products

+7. re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection?

+a.
+Legal

+☐ Yes ⊠ No

+(If Yes , please describe.)

+b.
+Procedural

+(If Yes , please describe.)

+All investigators are trained to interrupt an operation rather than put student intern at risk or in a situation when he/she in inadequately monitored.
+Student Interns are trained to know they can leave a business or refuse to enter if they feel unsafe or

+8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections,

+uning ining that must occur):

+a.
+Legal

+☐ Yes ⊠ No

+(If Yes, please describe.)

+b.
+Procedural

+⊠ Yes □ No

-7. inspecti re any other legal or procedural requirements the State has regarding how ons are to be conducted (e.g., age of youth inspector, time of inspections, g that must occur)? a.
-Legal ☐ Yes No (If Yes, please describe.) b.
-Procedural Xes No (If Yes, please describe.)
-Alaska law proincluding 18 y ol allows for the enlistment of 15 through 18 year-old student interns. ohibits the sale of tobacco to persons less than 19 years of age, so rear old student interns is satisfactory protocol for both enforcement vey objectives.
+(If Yes, please describe.)

+Alaska protocol allows for the enlistment of 15 through 18 year-old student interns.
+Alaska law prohibits the sale of tobacco to persons less than 19 years of age, so

+including 18 year old student interns is satisfactory protocol for both enforcement

+and Synar survey objectives.